mkjubran/rate-accuracy-mvcnn/README.md

 4. map these MVs to a Gird with a dimmension set according to the resolution of the input video (WxH) and res parameters

-Various encoding parameters can be set directly such as Option | Description
+Various encoding parameters can be set directly such as

+Option | Description
 ---|---
-ecfg |  JM configuration file
+--ecfg |  JM configuration file
-svid |  input video
+--svid |  input video
-qp  |   QP value for P and I frames sr  |   search range res  |  resolution of the MB Grid (4,8,16)
+--qp  |   QP value for P and I frames
+--sr  |   search range
+--res  |  resolution of the MB Grid (4,8,16)

 Outputs:
 1. Cropped JM bitstream